ror-community/ror-site/content/test/_post.md

 ## Callout blocks

 {{< callout >}} Use the <code>callout</code> shortcode for a callout box.
-You can make the box any one of the brand colours: beige, green, dark grey, mustard or black by appending this to the shortcode (or leave color out for the default grey).
+You can make the box any one of the brand colours: green, dark grey, orange or black by appending this to the shortcode (or leave color out for the default grey).

 You can also set any icon from the [Font Awesome v4 library](https://fontawesome.com/v4/icons/) by appending its name e.g. <code>fa-envelope</code> (or as with color, leave icon out for the default info icon).
 If you do not want an icon, specify "no-icon" and your callout box will have full-width text.
 You can style text within a callout box using normal Markdown.
 View the markdown for this page to see the code in action.{{< /callout >}}